leonewang/GoodStay/README.md

 # GoodStay

-GoodStay is a web application that will allow providers to present their holiday units, and searchers to review the offers and reserve or rent a property.This is a guide document for the development of our project. **Please follow the guideline listed below and make sure that you are clear about what you will do in the current period.**
+GoodStay is a web application that will allow providers to present their holiday units, and searchers to review the offers and reserve or rent a property.
+This is a guide document for the development of our project. **Please follow the guideline listed below and make sure that you are clear about what you will do in the current period.**

 **Week 8 tasks**